Andy Mossack takes a Tauck Danube River Cruise and sails through five countries

 Day 1.
 Budapest

 Sitting astride the mighty Danube, Hilly Buda on one side, flatter Pest on the other, Budapest ‘s capital never fails to disappoint.
-Her classy baroque and art nouveau architecture managing somehow to converse with crumbling soviet edifices in a sort of faded grandeur meets Rocky scenario.
-Old fashioned cafes with waiters straight out of central casting sit next door to young entrepreneurs with trendy coffee shops and boutiques.
-Her boulevards rival Paris while other streets still bear shrapnel scars from wars and revolution.
-And of course there are the thermal baths.
+Her classy baroque and art nouveau architecture managing somehow to converse with crumbling Soviet edifices in a sort of faded grandeur meets Rocky scenario.
+Old-fashioned cafes with waiters straight out of central casting sit next door to young entrepreneurs with trendy coffee shops and boutiques.
+Her boulevards rival Paris while other streets still bear shrapnel scars from wars and revolutions.
+And of course, there are the thermal baths.
 Over a 100 of them to explore.